iitalics/Opal/docs/Syntax.md

 fails to compile.

 To solve this problem, we create an "interface" that specifies types that support the `.cmp` method.
-Now, we change the parameter type `#a` to be *constained* by this new interface, which makes it only valid to pass data into the function if that data correctly supports the `.cmp` method.
+Next, we change the parameter type `#a` to be *constained* by this new interface, which makes it only valid to pass data into the function if that data correctly supports the `.cmp` method.

     // syntax: